-28. RISK MANAGEMENT
+24. RISK MANAGEMENT

-Risk management is an integral part of the Group's corporate decision-making process.
-The Financial and Risk Management Committee (FRMC) oversees the Group's risk management activities, and sets the Group's risk profile on an enterprise wide basis.
-The FRMC is comprised of members of senior management drawn from all key areas of the Group.
+Risk management is an integral part of the Investcorp's corporate decision-making process.
+The Financial and Risk Management Committee (FRMC) oversees Investcorp's risk management activities, and sets Investcorp's risk profile on an enterprise wide basis.
+The FRMC is comprised of members of senior management drawn from all key areas of Investcorp.

-The Group's primary risk management objective is to support its business objectives with sufficient economic capital.
-The Group employs risk models to determine the capital needed to cover unexpected losses from investment or other risks.
-This capital amount is known as economic capital and differs from regulatory capital as defined by the CBB using the Basel Accord (see Note 27).
+Investcorp's primary risk management objective is to support its business objectives with sufficient economic capital.
+Investcorp employs risk models to determine the capital needed to cover unexpected losses from investment or other risks.
+This capital amount is known as economic capital.
 The economic capital requirement for each reporting segment is determined for a one year horizon and subsequently aggregated to determine the total economic capital.
 This total economic capital is then stress tested under a dynamic VaR approach.
 The dynamic VaR is calculated by using a five-year planning horizon, a 99% one-tailed confidence level and by recognizing diversification benefits across asset classes.